-With the amount of computer networks doubling every 5 years, the job demand for IT workers continues to heat up for this high paid career.
-If you qualify you can use the grant to get the certifications the employers we work with are seekingasking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more
+With the amount of computer networks doubling every 5 years, the job demand for IT employees continues to shoot up for this high paid career.
+If you qualify you can use the WIOA grant to get the certifications the employers we work with are looking for|: CompTIA, Microsoft, Cisco, Oracle, VMware and more

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 This is a jobs program so you must choose something where there is a high likelihood of gainingemployment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select a career that is in high demand.
-For each approved career, there will be approved training plans to choose from.
+For each approved occupation, there will be approved training plans to choose from.

 The 3 most typical classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
 If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a notice of layoff or are a military spouse you could be eligible as a Dislocated worker.
 If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and family size, then you could be eligible under Adult Low Income.
 For youths age 18-24, you might be eligible if you are not enrolled in school.
 You must also be found to be “suitable.”
 This is not an automatic approval.
 The process is complicated so it is best to talk with us first to see if you qualify.

 You want a program that can be completed in a short period of time that will raise your marketability enough to help get you placed.
 We look at the best ways to take advantage of your experience to add a certification that will make you attractive to employers and easier to get hired.
 Some occupations are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.